z-adams/Tutorials/Pointers/pointers.md

 ![fig7](diagrams/fig7.svg)

+Now, the top of the stack contains the local data belonging to `do_stuff()`, which just so happens to be the function that takes control after its call to `some_other_func()` completes.
+How convenient!
 The same thing happens when `do_stuff()` completes:

 ![fig8](diagrams/fig8.svg)

-And now we're back to where we started.
+And now we're back to `main()`, where we started.
 If `main()` were to call another function at some point, we would push a new stack frame on top of it just like we did with `do_stuff()` and continue this push-pop game whenever we step into, or out of, a called function.

 Now that I've tricked you into understanding some really rather granular details of how computers execute code, we're almost ready to understand the concept we sought in the beginning.

-First, however, we need to discuss the concept of "pass by value": something I haven't mentioned yet about function calls are the arguments you pass to the function.
-The arguments you pass to a function also become local variables of the function, and thus end up in the stack frame, so a stack frame actually ends up storing more than just the "internal" local data, but also things like function arguments and some bookkeeping information as well.
+First, however, we need to discuss the concept of "pass by value": something I haven't mentioned yet about function calls are the arguments of the function.
+When a function is called, its arguments become local variables of that function, and thus end up in the stack frame, so a stack frame actually ends up storing more than just the "internal" local data, but also things like function arguments and some bookkeeping information as well.

 ![fig9](diagrams/fig9.svg)